About the KPLI

 Friday, July 28-Saturday, July 29

 Introduces participants to the structure and language of business.
-Participants gain an understanding of components of health care organizations.
+Participants gain an understanding of components of healthcare organizations and engage in an in-depth financial analysis of system organizations.